 "He's a stranger," she answered crossly, not bothering to look at him.
 "I want to see my daughter."

-Umi and Toushi stepped to the side as Mrs. Higurashi, Souta, and Inu-Yasha moved on.
-Mika stayed behind.
-They watched them go, each growing tense and upset.
+Umi and Toushi stepped to the side as Inu-Yasha led the pair forward.
+Mika stayed behind, and they watched them leave, each growing tense and upset.

 "Wow," Umi finally whispered.
 "That was rough."

 "Are you going to let her talk to you like that?"
-Toushi asked.
-Anger was creeping into his voice.
+Toushi asked, anger and incredulity creeping into his voice.

 "What choice do I have?"
 Remorse choked his own words.
 "I stole her daughter away and never let her say goodbye."

-Both hunters shared a look.
-Neither wanted to ask what else was being said.
-They followed silently with Mika in tow, each step growing heavier than the last.
+Both hunters shared a look, neither wanting to ask what else was being said, and they followed silently with Mika in tow, each step growing heavier than the last.

-When they returned to the healing hut, the Higurashi's and Inu-Yasha were outside, standing in the path Kouga had smoothed with his pacing.
-The hanyou was holding a hand out, keeping Kagome's family back.
-His ears were taut and quivering.
+When they returned to the healing hut, the Higurashis and Inu-Yasha were outside, standing in the path Kouga had smoothed with his pacing.
+The hanyou was holding a hand out, his ears taut and quivering, keeping Kagome's family back.

-Kouga's eyes widened as he picked out what Inu-Yasha was hearing.
+Kouga's eyes widened as he picked out what Inu-Yasha heard.

 The world around him seemed to stop.
-The six people standing at the door grew hazy and distant.
-He felt as though the earth was falling away below him – as though Osaki had finally claimed its prize.
+The six people standing at the door grew hazy and distant, and he felt as though the earth was falling away below him – as though Osaki had finally claimed its prize.

-"Oh my god," the strength ebbed from Kouga's legs.
-His knees buckled before he could stop them and he dropped to the ground.
-Stuffing knuckles into his mouth, he screamed his wife's name, desperately trying to muffle the sound.
+"No," the strength ebbed from Kouga's legs.
+His knees buckled before he could stop them, and he dropped to the ground, stuffing knuckles into his mouth to muffle his own scream.
 "KAGOME!"

-Mika surged forward and wrapped thin arms around his shoulders.
+Mika surged forward and wrapped her arms around his shoulders.
 Hot tears wet the side of his face as she cried into him.
 "Is she dying?"
 She hiccupped.

 "No!"
 Inu-Yasha growled.
 "She'll pull through!
 Just wait!"
 The palm keeping Mrs. Higurashi in place shook violently.
 "She's still pushing!
 I can hear her!"

-Kouga fought through his edging delirium to listen.
-He could hear Kagome straining and crying.
-Her breaths were gasping.
-Rika ordered her to bear down.
-A cry ripped up his wife's spine, exploding from her mouth.
+Kouga fought through his edging delirium, listening as Kagome strained and cried, breathing in pained gasps.
+Rika ordered her to bear down, and a cry ripped up his wife's spine, exploding from her mouth.

-It was echoed by a new sound, soft and mewling.
-He faintly heard Rika say she had his shoulders.
-A wail, new and foreign, filled the healing hut.
-His son left his mother fully, shocked by the cold and noise around him.
+It was echoed by a new sound, soft and mewling, and he faintly heard Rika say she had his shoulders.
+A wail, new and foreign, filled the healing hut as his son left his mother fully, shocked by the cold and noise around him.

-He heard Kagome fall back against the floor as Hiro finished his incantation.
-There was a snipping and rustling as the baby was wrapped in a blanket.
-Akina took him from Rika as the midwife bent to help Kagome with the afterbirth.
+He heard Kagome fall back against the floor, and Hiro finish his incantation.
+There was a snipping and rustling as the baby was wrapped in a blanket, and Akina took him from Rika while the midwife bent to help Kagome with the afterbirth.

-Inu-Yasha's arm had wilted in the air.
-It threatened to fall at his side, but he feebly kept it up, not wanting Mrs. Higurashi to rush in.
+Inu-Yasha's arm had wilted in the air, threatening to fall at his side, but he feebly kept it up, not wanting Mrs. Higurashi to rush in.
 This was a crucial moment.

 The group waited.
-Kouga couldn't feel his legs and made no attempt to rise.
-Mika was still against him, taut with expectation.
+Kouga couldn't feel his legs and made no attempt to rise with Mika still against him, smothered in her hopeful clutch.
 After a minute that lasted longer than a lifetime, the hide was ripped aside.

-Itsumi stood in the entrance, her dress stained with blood.
-She stared into faces, both familiar and foreign, as her eyes adjusted to the night.
+Itsumi stood in the entrance, dress stained with blood, staring into faces both familiar and foreign while her eyes adjusted to the night.
 "Kouga?"
 She called tentatively.

-He rocketed to his feet, nearly knocking Mika over.
-Pushing past the Higurashi's and Inu-Yasha as if they were invisible, he took up Itsumi's hand.
-His fingers shook as they closed over hers.
+He rocketed to his feet, nearly knocking Mika over and pushing past Inu-Yasha and Kagome's family, a ruined impression far from mind as he took up Itsumi's hand, closing shaking fingers over hers.
+"Is she…?"

-Umi stared over Kouga's shoulder at his sister, already reading her answer.
-An exhale of relief sunk his shoulders.
+Umi stared over Kouga's shoulder at his sister, already reading her answer and exhaling in relief

 Itsumi squeezed the youkai's hand.
 "She's fine now," she said breathlessly.
 "Come see her and your new son."

-Kouga rushed inside, heedless of anyone else.
-The healing hut was lit with dozens of candles, casting the room in a warm, bright glow.
-On the floor lay a pale Kagome, her hair matted with sweat.
-Blue-gray eyes fluttered open as he entered.
+Kouga rushed inside, heedless of those behind him, consumed with seeing the proof himself.
+The healing hut was lit with dozens of candles, casting the room in a warm, bright glow, and Kagome lay on a blanket in its center, pale and covered in sweat.

 Hiro got up from his knees and backed away as Kouga took his place by her head.
-He fell once more to the ground.
-Cupping her forehead, he bent and kissed her gently.
+He fell once more to the ground and cupped her face, bending and kissing her gently.

 "I was so worried," tears he barely felt grew in his eyes.
-"I thought I was losing you," wet streaks ran down his face and pooled under his chin.
+"I thought I was losing you," wet streaks ran and pooled under his chin.